MTeju/To-Do-Notes-ReactJS/README.md

 **Hai 👋, This project is To Do Notes App.
 This is Bulit Using ReactJS.
 Where U can Store the Todos/Notes in this App.
 It is simple to use and userFriendly also**

+### Special Features
+  + Local Storage - Data will not deleted after reloading the page
+  + Search Functionality - u can search for the specific Note/Todo since Search box/field is avalialble
+  + Note/Todo is limited for 150 characters.
+After count reaches to Zero (0). it dosent allows to enster data.
+  + After the Note/Todo is seved successfully.
+The Note/Todo will stores along with Date.

 **The Below Output/Snapshots Shows the working of the To Do Notes App**

 **or You can diretly access the output 😉 by clicking this Link👉** [Click Here](https://mteju.github.io/To-Do-Notes-ReactJS/).